FREQUENTLY ASKED QUESTIONS

 Shipping

-USPS Priority 2-3 day.
-We can fit up to 2 dozen per box.
+The customer chooses UPS.
+We can fit up to 2 dozen per box - in air pockets, double boxed.
 If you’d like additional, please place a second order.

 Unpacking Your Eggs